 It does, however, have a tighter and less stretchy fit throughout the arms and torso, making it more difficult for base layers to fit easily underneath.
-While we were able to pull this on over base layers, we preferred to wear it with a t-shirt or tank top as long sleeves typically bunched up.
+While we could pull this on over base layers, we preferred to wear it with a t-shirt or tank top, as long sleeves typically bunched up.
 If we were to ask for some minor improvements, we'd ask for a little more room in our arms, especially since many of our testers have arms that need a little extra room.

-The price for this fleece is difficult to stomach.
-While it costs almost twice as much as other fleeces, no other fleece jacket was able to match its level of water resistance and durability.
+The exceptionally high price for this fleece is difficult to stomach.
+While it costs almost twice as much as many other fleeces, no other fleece jacket was able to match its level of water resistance and durability.
 However, it's difficult to justify spending this much on a fleece jacket.

 The Voormi High-E Hood stands out for its incredible weather resistance, stand-up durability, and super cute look.
 If you want a hoody that's nearly as good in every way save weather resistance, the Patagonia R1 Air is a lightweight, packable jacket that's supremely comfortable and useful across a ton of activities.
 The Arc'teryx Kyanite is another excellent hoody with midweight technical performance but the stretch and comfort of a well-owned sweatshirt.
 But if you want the most water and wind-resistant fleece on the market, there's no better option we've found than the Voormi High-E.

 Ad-free.
 Influence-free.
 Powered by Testing.